-The Service Change Notification shall be issued by the Receiver to the currently executing Broadcaster Application under conditions described in Application Lifecycle, Section 6.3.
+The Service Change Notification is expected to be issued by the Receiver to the currently executing Broadcaster Application under conditions described in Application Lifecycle, Section 6.3.

-The Service Change Notification semantics shall be as defined in Table 9.37 and the syntax defined in the schema file org.atsc.notify-serviceChange.json.
+The Service Change Notification semantics are defined in Table 9.37 and the syntax shall be as defined in the schema file org.atsc.notify-serviceChange.json.
 Additional semantic definitions of parameters follow the table.

-Property Name Use Data Type Short Description jsonrpc 1 string "2.0" method 1 string "org.atsc.notify" msgType 1 enum "serviceChange" service 1 string (uri) string (uri) Provides the globalServiceID of the newly acquired service requested 01 boolean boolean Indicates that a new service is being requested by the user or Broadcaster Application service - The required service property shall provide the globalServiceID associated with the newly acquired service as specified in the Query Service ID response API (See Section 9.2.3).
-Note that the receiver is not expected to notify the Broadcaster Application for service types that do not require globalServiceID to be defined, such as DRM, ESG, and NRT services.
+Property Name Use Data Type Short Description jsonrpc 1 string "2.0" method 1 string "org.atsc.notify" msg⊤ype 1 enum "serviceChange" service 1 string (uri) Provides the globalServiceID of the newly acquired service requested 01 boolean Indicates that a new service is being requested by the user or Broadcaster Application service - The required service property shall provide the globalServiceID associated with the newly acquired service as specified in the Query Service ID response API (See Section 9.2.3).
+Note that the Receiver is not expected to notify the Broadcaster Application for service types that do not require globalServiceID to be defined, such as DRM, ESG, and NRT services.

-Table 9.37 Service Change Notification Semantics ------------------- --------- -------- -------------- ----------- requested - The optional requested property, when set to "true", indicates that the service is in the process of being requested and is not yet acquired.
+requested - The optional requested property, when set to "true", indicates that the service is in the process of being requested and is not yet acquired.
 When requested is set to "false" or is absent, a new service has been acquired (and implicitly indicates that the Broadcaster Application has a common @appId and @appContextId on the new service).